ucsd-cse11-w22/ucsd-cse11-w22.github.io/staff-and-help.md

 In each session, you will work in pairs or small groups on problems that we provide and we will go over them as a group.

-**In-person sessions** will be led during the normally-scheduled lecture times in the normally-scheduled rooms, led by the instructors.
-These sessions will be recorded but will not be available remotely while they are ongoing.

-**Remote sessions** include all of the normally scheduled discussion sections for the course, which are on the same days as in-person lectures, and at a variety of times.

-For credit you **must** attend a section on each day (Monday, Wednesday, and Friday), but you can attend any section or different sections across the days, with some small number of allowed absences.

 As an exception to the class being synchronous, the **final exam** will have an asynchronous format.
 Students will not be required to take the final exam during the scheduled block, and there will be some flexibility on when it is